rayray39/gympal/README.md

 1. User - represents either the client or the trainer.
 2. Star - a Star object captures the relationship between the trainer that has been starred by a client.
 3. Booking - a Booking object captures the relationship and information regarding a booking made between a client and a trainer.
+4. Review - a Review object represents the relationship and information regarding a review left by a client, the content and the trainer's page.

 `gym/views.py` contains all the view functions necessary for processing of data and transferring of data back to the client-side.